Bouzac/plugin/README.md

 # plugin Civi[suggest a name for my server pls]
-this is my server's pluginrepository and please suggest a name for my server :)
+this is my server's plugin repository and please suggest a name for my server :)